lpratt30/pr12/README.md

 What good is a server or client that can only do one thing at once?
 Part II of this project takes that same interface, uses POSIX and boss-worker with poison pill exit, to make it thread safe, and transforms into a multi-threaded application to handle multiple requests simultaneously.

 Part II was greatly assisted by this [diagram](https://docs.google.com/drawings/d/1a2LPUBv9a3GvrrGzoDu2EY4779-tJzMJ7Sz2ArcxWFU/edit) which is provided in the assignment specification.
 It details the flow of the API.
 Additionally, questions asked and answered by discussions in Slack, particularly answered by TAs Tho and Ioan, were a great resource for Part II.
+This [guide](https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html) (Ippolito, Greg) was used as a refernce on how to use the thread library.